Humboldt Broncos bus crash: Investigation

 The Royal Canadian Mounted Police (RCMP) planned a news conference about the investigation into the crash.
 According to a statement released April 18, 2018, Assistant Commissioner Curtis Zablocki, the Commanding Officer of the Saskatchewan RCMP, would not announce any charges related to the crash.
 The RCMP planned to only answer general questions from the media about the collision.
-During the press conference, Zablocki stated that the truck driver was immediately taken into custody and released after the accident, and that the driver has been in constant contact with the RCMP.
+During the press conference, Zablocki stated that the truck driver was immediately taken into custody and released after the crash, and that the driver has been in constant contact with the RCMP.
 Under investigation are the engine computers for both vehicles, the drivers' logs, and the drivers' experience.
 It was also stated during the press conference that the truck driver was in the intersection at the time of collision, but Assistant Commissioner Zablocki said he could not comment on its speed when the crash took place.

 The RCMP returned to the scene of the crash on April 19, 2018, to do additional analysis and testing with reconstructionists and officers.
 A police news release stated the investigators would be using vehicles similar to those involved in the collision to allow the reconstructionists to take further measurements and analyze sight lines.
 Previously, members of the RCMP had conducted more than 50 interviews with independent witnesses, the driver of the semi-trailer truck, the trucking company's owner, victims, and other individuals.
 Over 5,500 photos had been taken to document the scene and analyzed, along with imaging from 3D technology and drone usage.

 Kelsey Fiddler, present at the intersection at the time of the crash, was identified as a key eyewitness.
 She stated in an interview she had to swing her vehicle away seconds before the crash to avoid being sandwiched by the two vehicles.
 Reportedly, she was waiting at the eastbound stop sign on Highway 335 to make the turn onto Highway 35 and saw the bus approaching in the northbound lane of Highway 35 at what seemed to her as "regular highway speed".
 Fiddler is also identified as one of the first callers to 9-1-1 in response to the crash.